jchiare/landingpage/src/content/blog/gpt-3.5-vs-gpt-4.md

 ---
 draft: false
-title: "OpenAI GPT-3.5 vs GPT-4"
+title: "Comparing GPT-3.5 vs GPT-4"
-snippet: "Comparing OpenAI GPT-3.5 vs GPT-4"
+snippet: "Comparing GPT-3.5 vs GPT-4"
 image: {
     src: "/gpt-3.5-vs-4-main.png",
     alt: "OpenAI AI models GPT-3.5 vs GPT-4 comparison" }
-publishDate: "2023-06-02 08:39"
+publishDate: "2023-06-05 08:39"
 category: "Learning"
 author: "Jay Chiarella"
-tags: [learning, comparison, gpt-3.5-turbo vs gpt-4]
+tags: [learning, gpt-3.5, gpt-4, gpt-3.5-turbo]
 ---

 ## Intro

-We share our learnings of using OpenAI's AI models by comparing OpenAI's GPT-3.5 (formally known as GPT-3.5-turbo) and GPT-4 for customer support use cases.
+We are sharing our learnings of using OpenAI's models by comparing GPT-3.5 (formally known as GPT-3.5-turbo) and GPT-4, for customer support use cases.

+Initially we used GPT-3.5 and then immediately switched to GPT-4 when it was released.
+But we ran into a few issues around accuracy and speed.
+We have since fixed those issues and we wanted to share our learnings.

-We'll compare them by:
+We will compare GPT-3.5 and GPT-4 by:
 1. [Accuracy](#accuracy)
 2. [Speed](#speed)
 3. [Price](#price)